 According to a recent Radicati report, about 120 business emails will be sent and received per day in 2017.
-If we do the math, the amount of mails exchanged in a quarter by a small organisation of 40 people will be 432,000.
+This means, the amount of mails exchanged in a quarter by a small organisation of 40 people will be 432,000.

 With these astonishing numbers, email storage is naturally one of the main issues bothering IT Managers who are constantly trying to find out efficient ways to manage them.

-Unfortunately, email storage gets depleted over time.
+Unfortunately, email storage depletes over time.
 The restriction of mailbox quotas hardly remedies the problem.
 By forcing the users to keep their mailboxes within a restricted size, IT managers can certainly slow down the growth of mail store.

 But not for long.

-Also, the system performance starts to drag soon as the volume of emails transacted balloons up over time.
+Also, the system performance starts to drag as soon as the volume of emails transacted balloons up over time.
 The performance can degrade quite rapidly if the volume of email with attachments is high.
-The ever-increasing volume of emails and attachments stored, inevitably causing backups to take longer and longer to get done.

 Solution 1: Deploy An Email Archiving Strategy